 - Minority disinvestment: The government retains a majority stake (typically more than 51%) in the company and it ensures management control.
 Some examples of minority disinvestment via Offer for Sale include recent issues of Power Grid Corp. of India Ltd., Rural Electrification Corp.
 Ltd., NTPC Ltd, NHPC Ltd, etc.

 - Complete disinvestment or privatization: It is a form of majority disinvestment wherein 100% control of the company is passed on to a buyer i.e. government completely disinvests from that PSU.
-Example of this includes 18 hotel properties of India Tourism Development Corporation (ITDC).
+An example of this includes multiple hotel properties of India Tourism Development Corporation (ITDC).

 Change in Government Policy regarding Disinvestment

-In the Industrial Policy of 1956, 17 industries were reserved exclusively for the public sector and there were 12 other industries which were to be progressively state owned.
+In the Industrial Policy of 1956, 17 industries were reserved exclusively for the public sector and there were 12 other industries that were to be progressively state-owned.
 In 1991, there was a radical change in the government’s policy towards the public sector.
 The domestic economy, where PSUs had served as engines of growth, had started welcoming private players.
-After 1991, only eight industries were reserved for the public sector, including defence production, atomic energy, coal and lignite, mineral oils, iron ore, manganese, gold and diamond, atomic minerals and railways.
+After 1991, only eight industries were reserved for the public sector, including defence production, atomic energy, coal and lignite, mineral oils, iron ore, manganese, gold and diamond, atomic minerals, and railways.

 The new policy for public sector disinvestment stated that the government will run the public sector on sound commercial principles.
 Chronically sick public sector units will be referred to Board for Industrial and Financial Re-construction (BIFR) for examining their viability.
 Another important feature of the new disinvestment policy was that 20% shares of selected profit-making public-sector units can be sold to financial institutions, mutual funds, etc. These institutions will hold the shares for a specified period of time after which they will be permitted to sell the shares in the share market.